brussig-tud/OnTubeVis/README.md

 > ### Disclaimer
 >
 > The application was tested on systems equipped with relatively modern discrete graphics hardware (Nvidia GTX 680 and RTX 2080/Ti).
-The application was not tested on AMD graphic cards.
+The application was not tested on AMD graphics cards.
 Running the application on notebooks using only integrated graphics may not work as intended.

 ## Build Instructions